'tis a strange day, most peculiar,

 The Weather Man, commentator on time,

-an oracle loved and jilted by many season in his prime,
+an oracle loved and jilted by many seasons in his prime,

 forever warning that the seasons are unpredictable.